autonlab/tad/README.md

 current-window      | int > 0 (7)       | Size (in days) of current window
 reference-window    | int > 0 (91)      | Size (in days) of reference window
 lag                 | int >= 0 (0)      | Lag (in days) of reference window  behind current window
+index               | string            | The elastic search index to target.

 The target and baseline indicate the constraints to be used for defining the target and baseline comparisons.
 The filters can include any fields from